Yevhen Lutsenko

-Yevhen Valentynovych Lutsenko (born 10 November 1980) is a Ukrainian former professional football midfielder.
+Yevhen Valentynovych Lutsenko (born 10 November 1980) is a Ukrainian former professional footballer who played as a midfielder, and now a manager, currently working in Fratria as youth coach and assistant.

 Club career

 Lutsenko began playing in the Dynamo Kyiv football school, before moving to Belgium to continue his training with R.S.C.
 Anderlecht.
 In 1999, he moved to the Swiss Super League to play with Lausanne Sports.
 He helped the team finish second in his first year there.
-In 2002 with the team relegated he moved to play in the Russian Premier League with Dynamo Moscow.
-After a single season there he moved to another Russian club, FC Shinnik Yaroslavl, before returning to Ukraine to join Chornomorets Odessa for the 2004/05 season.
+In 2002, with the team relegated, he moved to play in the Russian Premier League with Dynamo Moscow.
+After a single season there he moved to another Russian club, Shinnik Yaroslav, before returning to Ukraine to join Chornomorets Odesa for the 2004–05 season.
 The following season he played 21 games and scored 1 goal, helping the team finish third in the league.
-After another season in Odessa he moved to FC Zorya Luhansk in the winter transfer window of the 2006/07 season.
-He returned to Chornomorets on 8 August 2008.
+After another season in Odesa he moved to Zorya Luhansk in the winter transfer window of the 2006–07 season.
+He returned to Chornomorets Odesa on 8 August 2008.

-International
+International career

-He has been capped by the Ukraine national football team on two occasions.
+Lutsenko was capped by the Ukraine national team on two occasions.